Russo-Ukrainian war: Russian military suppliers

-After expending large amounts of heavy weapons and munitions over months, the Russian Federation received combat drones, loitering munitions, and large amounts of artillery from Iran, deliveries of tanks and other armoured vehicles from Belarus, and reportedly planned to trade for artillery ammunition from North Korea and ballistic missiles from Iran.
+After expending large amounts of heavy weapons and munitions over months, Russia received combat drones, loitering munitions, and large amounts of artillery from Iran, deliveries of tanks and other armoured vehicles from Belarus, and reportedly planned to trade for artillery ammunition from North Korea and ballistic missiles from Iran.

-The U.S. has accused China of providing Russia with technology it needs for high-tech weapons, allegations which China has denied.
+The U.S. has accused China of providing Russia with technology it needs for high-tech weapons, allegations that China has denied.
 The U.S. sanctioned a Chinese firm for providing satellite imagery to Russian mercenary forces fighting in Ukraine.

-In March 2023, Western nations had pressed the United Arab Emirates to halt re-exports of goods to Russia which had military uses, amidst allegations that the Gulf country exported 158 drones to Russia in 2022.
+In March 2023, Western nations had pressed the United Arab Emirates to halt re-exports of goods to Russia that had military uses, amidst allegations that the Gulf country exported 158 drones to Russia in 2022.
 In May 2023, the U.S. accused South Africa of supplying arms to Russia in a covert naval operation, allegations which have been denied by South African president Cyril Ramaphosa.